dxslly/CCP-Command-Palette/README.md

 2) Begin typing what you would like to do.

 Don't worry about typing everything perfectly.
-WebCommand uses fuzzy searching so using only a few character is often enough to find the command you are looking for.
+WebCommand uses fuzzy searching so using only a few characters is often enough to find the command you are looking for.

 ie. Say you would like to clear your web cache.
 Press Ctrl+Shift+P to open WebCommand then type "cache" and press enter.